markkolich/kolich-httpclient4-closure/README.md

 # kolich-httpclient4-closure

-A convenient Java wrapper around the *synchronous (a.k.a., blocking)* Apache Commons HttpClient 4.x library.
+A convenient Java wrapper around the Apache Commons HttpClient 4.x libraries.

+This library supports two mechanisms for making HTTP requests:

+* Asynchronous (non-blocking) &ndash; Uses httpasyncclient-4.0-beta3 internally.
+* Synchronous (blocking) &ndash; Uses httpclient-4.2.1 internally.

+## Overview

-As is, using HttpClient is often cumbersome and bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` operations.
-For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any) and close/free the connection back into the connection pool.
+As is, using HttpClient directly is often cumbersome and bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` operations.
+For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), close the connection and release it back into the connection pool.

-In *most* implementations, the typical HttpClient usage pattern almost always involves:
+In *most* implementations, the typical `HttpClient` usage pattern almost always involves:

 1. Creating a new `HttpHead`, `HttpGet`, `HttpPost`, `HttpPut`, or `HttpDelete` instance specific to the operation.
 2. Setting an request body ("entity") to be sent with the request, if any.
 3. Actually sending the request.
 4. Checking the HTTP response status code.
 If successful, do something.
 If not successful, do something else.
 5. Reading a response entity, if any.
-If one exists, convert it to a `String` so you can do something with it.
+If one exists, convert the entity to something useful so you can do something with it.
-6. Freeing the response and releasing the connection back into the underlying thread-safe connection pool.
+6. Freeing the response entity and releasing the connection back into the underlying connection pool.

-The intent of this library is to let you do all of this in a cleaner, repeatable and understandable way.
+The intent of this library is to let you do all of this in a cleaner, repeatable and more understandable manner.

 Many would argue that this library simply trades one set of "boiler plate" for another.
 True.
 However, the patterns used here are much easier to grasp and they help you prevent obvious mistakes &mdash; like forgetting to close an `InputStream` when you're done with a response, which almost always manifests itself as a nasty leak under a heavy load.

-If you're still not convinced, here are some <a href="https://github.com/markkolich/kolich-httpclient4-closure#examples">examples</a> to show you the way, and some <a href="https://github.com/markkolich/kolich-httpclient4-closure#helpers">helper closures</a> to make your integration a bit easier.

 ## Latest Version

-The latest stable version of this library is <a href="http://markkolich.github.com/repo/com/kolich/kolich-httpclient4-closure/0.0.9.1">0.0.9.1</a>.
+The latest stable version of this library is <a href="http://markkolich.github.com/repo/com/kolich/kolich-httpclient4-closure/1.0">1.0</a>.

 ## Resolvers